MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/ai-foundry/03-composed-model.md

 Now that the sample forms are labeled, we can train the first custom model:

-1. In the Azure AI Document Intelligence Studio,on the top right of the screen, select **Train**.
+1. In the Azure AI Document Intelligence Studio, on the top right of the screen, select **Train**.
 1. In the **Train a new model** dialog, in the **Model ID** textbox, type **1040FormsModel**.
 1. In the **Build mode** drop-down list, select **Template**, and then select **Train**.
 1. In the **Training in progress** dialog, select **Go to Models**.